jedcrandall/jedcrandall.github.com/courses/cse468fall2026/syllabus.md

 emailing me.
 It's just not tenable to adjust any scores in any way.
 Grades will not be curved in any way, either.

-Attendance will not be recorded and will not be part of your grade, but regular attendance is expected of all students.
-It will be hard to put together a quality journal if you don't come to class.
+Attendance will not be recorded and will not directly be part of your grade, but regular attendance is expected of all students.
+Poor attendance will obviously affect your overall grade on pop quizzes.
+There is no way to make up pop quizzes without involving the Dean of Students.

 There is no textbook for the course, neither required nor recommended.
 All materials used for the course lectures and assignments will be widely and publicly available and/or licensed open source.

+## Pop Quizzes

+Throughout the semester there will be 14 pop quizzes.
+I will drop your lowest four scores, so each of the 10 remaining pop quizzes is worth 3% of your grade.
+There is no extra credit for acing all 14 pop quizzes, this is expected of all students.
+The quizzes should be easy if you're paying attention in lectures and doing the reading.
+The quizzes are based on the readings, but will typically also be covered by lectures.

+The pop quizzes could be on any day that the class meets, and they may be in the beginning of class, in the middle, or towards the end of the 1 hour and 15 minute period.
+The rules for pop quizes are exactly the same as for exams (see above).

+The pop quizzes will be closed book and closed notes, and no scratch paper is allowed.
+You can have nothing on your desk except for the quiz itself, a pen or pencil, and an approved calculator.
+You will need a calculator.
+It is extremely foolish to attempt the quizzes without a calculator.
+The only calculator that is approved for the exams is a Casio fx-115ES PLUS.
+If I catch you with any other calculator out during the exam that will be treated as an academic integrity violation.

 ## Absence policies and the conditions under which assigned work can be made up